 While we do not require students to own a laptop, it is practically a must for anyone attending classes here.
 We do have a computer area in the library known as the Corral which houses a limited number of Windows-based PC's and printers that are dedicated for student use.
 For e-mail and internal web-browsing purposes, we offer four dedicated terminals throughout the main building.

-Please visit the UNH Computer Store for our most currently recommended configurations and academic discounts.
+Please visit the UNH Computer Purchasing Program for our most currently recommended configurations and academic discounts.

 We strive to offer support to all students and faculty/staff when it comes to using their preferred computing platform and therefore support virtually all modern versions of Microsoft Windows, Mac OS X, and Linux.
 Our exam software (EBB) requires the use of either Mac OS or Microsoft Windows (sorry, no Linux, iOS, Android, or Windows RT).
 (See EBB section below.)